-2. During Lodge meetings all Club facilities will be closed.
+2. During Lodge meetings, all Club facilities will be closed.

-3. After a shift is completed, employees shall not loiter in the Club or Lodge facilities but shall immediately leave the premises through the front door.
+3. After a shift is completed, employees shall not loiter in the Club or Lodge facilities but immediately leave the premises through the front door.
 Employees cannot leave their children unattended at the Club.
-No employee of either the Lodge or a Management Company, will be permitted to enter the Club for any social purposes unless they are: a) a bona fide Elk Member with a current Identification Card; b) a bone fide dependent of an Elk Member; c) or signed in by a bona fide Elk Member.
+No employee of either the Lodge or a Management Company will be permitted to enter the Club for any social purposes unless they are: a) a bona fide Elk Member with a current Identification Card; b) a bona fide dependent of an Elk Member; c) or signed in by a bona fide Elk Member.
 Employees must not wear their uniform while using the Club.

-4. The Front Desk shall keep a daily log to be known as the “Red Book.”
+4. The Front Desk shall keep a daily log known as the “Red Book.”
 All items of importance shall be logged with complete information.
 Any member of the House Committee or any Officer of the Lodge may review the “Red Book.”

-5. No Member or Member’s guest(s) will be admitted to the Club premises without the Member, first, presenting a current Lodge membership Identification Card, and personal identification upon request, to the Front Desk personnel.
+5. No Member or Member’s guest(s) will be admitted to the Club premises without the Member, first presenting a current Lodge membership Identification Card and personal identification upon request to the Front Desk personnel.
 The Member’s Lodge membership card and personal Identification Card must be presented to management or any Officer upon request.
 Failure to do so may result in a Member having to leave the premises.

-6. No petition, subscriptions, circulars, papers or advertising matter of any kind, shall be circulated within the Lodge or Club, nor shall any article be offered for sale in the Lobby or Club areas, excepting by the approval of the Lodge or House Committee.
+6. No petition, subscriptions, circulars, papers, or advertising matter of any kind, shall be circulated within the Lodge or Club, nor shall any article be offered for sale in the Lobby or Club areas, excepting by the approval of the Lodge or House Committee.

 9. No board games or card playing will be allowed indoors on the first floor of the facilities, but may be allowed in the pool area, Kainalu Room, second floor Lanai, and the Lodge Room when these areas are not being used for other scheduled events.

 11. Rules governing activities or operations of the Lodge or Club and approved by the Lodge and the Grand Lodge Committee on Judiciary shall be published every five years with amendments added as changes occur.
-Such booklet format shall be organized by area covered, i.e., Dining Room, Bar, Front Desk, Locker Rooms, Pool area, Lodge, etc., with each rule being identified by section number.
+Such booklet format shall be organized by the area covered, i.e., Dining Room, Bar, Front Desk, Locker Rooms, Pool area, Lodge, etc., with each rule being identified by section number.